fdeblasio/pokeemerald-expansion/notes.md

         - Have Porymoves pull from src/data/pokemon/special_movesets.json's extraTutors
         - Will need to re-remove universal moves from c code and figure out Rotoms
         - SaveBlock 3 utilization (DexNav, others?)
+        - Summary screen relearner/nickname (will need to revert some changes done for FRLG lag)
     - Makefile changes
     - Automatic trainers (probably not)
     - Summary screen/PC renaming/relearning